-In respect of receivables, the Company is not exposed to any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
-Contract receivables are 100% due from its related parties as the Company's construction projects are concentrated on the projects provided by its related parties.
-Based on historical information about customer default rates management considers the credit quality of trade receivables that are not impaired to be good.
+In respect of receivables, the Company is exposed to significant credit risk exposure to its related parties.
+Contract receivables are 100% due from its related parties because the Company's construction projects are concentrated on the projects provided by its related parties.
+Based on historical information about customer default rates management considers the credit quality of contract receivables that are not impaired to be good.

 Some of the unimpaired contract receivables are past due as at the end of the reporting period.
-No other financial assets are past due at the end of the reporting period.
-Receivables past due but not impaired are as follows:

-2012 2011 Not more than six months More than six months but P 8,202,516 P - not more than one year More than one year 389,8684,031,24230,844,87442,963,121 P 39,437,258 P 46,794,363
+2014 2013 Not more than six months More than six months but P 2,098,340 Р - not more than one year More than one year - 8,735,610 6,112,430 7,915,786 P 10,833,950 P 14,028,216